-The employee will be responsible for paying his or her share of the insurance premiums during the first 30 days of service.
+The employee will be responsible for paying their share of the insurance premiums during the first 30 days of service.
 The employee will be responsible for 100% of the full cost with 2% admin fee if employee is serving more than 31 days.